Reviewing Power Assets (OTCMKTS:HGKGY) & Nuvve (NASDAQ:NVVE)

 |3.00

-Nuvve has a consensus price target of $19.00, suggesting a potential upside of 61.56%.
-Given Nuvve’s higher possible upside, analysts clearly believe Nuvve is more favorable than Power Assets.
+Nuvve has a consensus price target of $19.00, indicating a potential upside of 63.09%.
+Given Nuvve’s higher possible upside, analysts plainly believe Nuvve is more favorable than Power Assets.

-0.0% of Power Assets shares are owned by institutional investors.
-Comparatively, 18.9% of Nuvve shares are owned by institutional investors.
-1.0% of Power Assets shares are owned by insiders.
-Comparatively, 8.2% of Nuvve shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+0.0% of Power Assets shares are held by institutional investors.
+Comparatively, 18.9% of Nuvve shares are held by institutional investors.
+1.0% of Power Assets shares are held by company insiders.
+Comparatively, 8.2% of Nuvve shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 |Power Assets